krnewberry/KuLine/README.md

 ```
 candle_type_in_seconds = 60
 ```
-This must match the amount of equivalent seconds to the selected candle type.
+This must match the equivalent amount of seconds in relation to the selected candle type.

-Here's another example:
+For example:
 if ```candle_type = "3min"``` then
 ```candle_type_in_seconds = 180```